 Expansion of national park on the Schoodic Peninsula

-After absorbing the land within its boundaries, the park built the beautiful Schoodic Woods Ranger Station and Schoodic Woods Campground, which opened in September 2015.
-Also constructed on the only mainland section of the national park were 8.3 miles of bike paths, styled after Acadia’s carriage roads on Mount Desert Island, and 4.7 miles of hiking trails.
-The campground includes a 100-seat amphitheater, 33 RV sites with water and power, including 20 pull-through; 50 car tent sites with electric, including 26 listed as for tents only and 9 private hike-in sites.
+The Schoodic Woods Campground, which opened in September 2015, includes 33 RV sites with water and power, including 20 pull-through; 50 car tent sites with electric, including 26 listed as for tents only and 9 private hike-in sites.

 The decade also saw the official naming of the Schoodic Institute in 2013 and further improvements to the institute’s campus, built on a former Navy base, which closed in 2002.
 The campus offers housing and meals for individual researchers, groups and conferences, classrooms, laboratories, and a modern 124-seat auditorium.

 Loss of a giant environmentalist